Enhanced diHiggs signal from hidden scalar QCD at leading-order scale-symmetry limit: Scale-Invariant Hidden-Scalar QCD in the LOSS limit

-where it is assumed that the explicit-breaking effect should be small enough to preserve an approximate scale invariance, so that terms coming with the anomalous dimension $a$ can be expanded as $\chi ^a =1+a \ln \chi + {\cal O}(a^2)$.
+where we have assumed that the explicit-breaking effect should be small enough to preserve an approximate scale invariance, so that terms coming with the anomalous dimension $a$ can be expanded as $\chi ^a =1+a \ln \chi + {\cal O}(a^2)$.
+Note that the $h'$ mass has no $a$-dependence, while the $\chi'$-dilaton gets corrections of ${\cal O}(a)$.
+The latter term reflects the effect of LOSS as discussed in the previous section, and for later convenience will be specifically defined as $\Delta m_{\chi '} ^2$ in the last line of Eq.(\ref{Delta-mchi-prime}).

-Similar arguments can be repeated for the scalar-mass matrix having the mixing structure.
-After solving the mixing, the physical Higgs and dilaton fields ($h', \chi'$) can be related to the original fields $(h, \chi)$ as

-Eventually, it turns out that only the formulas for the mass of the physical dilaton field $\chi '$ would be modified from the scale-invariant limit case to:

-where the new contribution to dilaton mass ($\Delta m_{\chi '} ^2$) has been defined in the last line to emphasize the gluonic effect.

-To numerically estimate the mass of this dilaton, we need to fix two more input parameters in the model setup.
-To demonstrate the crucial gluonic effect, we shall take a {simple-minded} ansatz: assume the dilaton mass is {around} the vacuum expectation value $\eta$.
-A similar situation can be seen in the current algebra argument applied to the ordinary QCD pion, arising as the pseudo Nambu-Goldstone boson for the spontaneous-chiral symmetry breaking, where the pion mass scale is nearly identical to the decay constant scale $f_{\pi}$. {Thus} in the ideal limit where $\eta = m_{\chi '} $, by taking the small value for $a$, $a=0.1$ as a reference point realizing the approximate scale invariance, we {can} numerically estimate the dilaton mass and values of other couplings to find
+To demonstrate the crucial gluonic effect at the LOSS limit, here we shall take a simple-minded ansatz: assume the dilaton mass is {around} the vacuum expectation value $\eta$.
+A similar situation can be seen in the current algebra argument applied to the ordinary QCD pion, arising as the pseudo Nambu-Goldstone boson for the spontaneous-chiral symmetry breaking, where the pion mass scale is nearly identical to the decay constant scale $f_{\pi}$. {Thus} in the ideal limit we may set $\eta = m_{\chi '} $.
+The physical Higgs mass $(m_{h'})$ and the EW scale $(v)$ are fixed to be $125$ GeV and $246$ GeV, respectively.
+As to the mixing angle $\theta$, since the couplings of the 125 GeV Higgs $h'$ to SM particles scale overall by $\cos\theta$ compared to the SM prediction and also all new particles predicted from the present hidden QCD do not carry any SM charges, it can be set as $\cos ^2 \theta=0.9$ by referring to the current upper bound on the Higgs coupling measurement~\cite{Aad:2015pla}.
+Then, taking $a=0.1$ as a reference point in order to realize the approximate scale invariance, we can numerically estimate the dilaton mass and values of other couplings to find:

-where the physical Higgs mass $(m_{h'})$ and the EW scale $(v)$ have been fixed to be {about} $ 125.09$ GeV and $246$ GeV, respectively, and the mixing angle $\theta$ has been determined by $\cos ^2 \theta=0.9$ from the current upper bound on the Higgs coupling measurement at the LHC experiment\cite{9}.
-In particular, we note that these parameters predict $\Delta m_{\chi '} ^2 \simeq 1.051 v^2$, and thus